Questions about Sonography as a Profession

 Working while enrolled in the program is difficult, but many of our students work throughout the program to support themselves.

-- During the second semester, students will be on campus 2 days a week and will attend clinicals on Tuesday, Thursday and Friday from 8:00 a.m. - 4:30 p.m.
+- Second Semester: Students remain on campus two days a week and attend clinicals on Tuesdays, Thursdays, and Fridays from 8:00 a.m. to 4:30 p.m.

-- During the fourth semester, students will be on campus 2 days a week and will attend clinicals Monday, Wednesday and Friday from 8:00 a.m. - 4:30 p.m.
+- Fourth Semester: Students are on campus two days a week and attend clinicals on Mondays, Wednesdays, and Fridays from 8:00 a.m. to 4:30 p.m.

-- During the fifth semester, students will be on campus 1 day a week and will attend clinicals Monday, Tuesday and Wednesday from 8:00 a.m. - 4:30 p.m.
-The student will have Fridays off during their last semester.
+- Fifth Semester (Final Semester): Students are on campus one day a week and attend clinicals on Mondays, Tuesdays, and Wednesdays from 8:00 a.m. to 4:30 p.m.
+Students are off on Friday during their final semester.

 No, the Sonography Program is a full-time program offered during weekday, daytime hours.